History of the Jews in Derbent

-The Jewish community of Derbent, a city in the Russian Republic of Dagestan, is the oldest in the North Caucasus and dates back to the 7th century.
+The Jewish community in Derbent, in the Russian Republic of Dagestan, is the oldest in the North Caucasus and dates back to the 7th century.
 A large influx of Jewish immigrants occurred during the Russian Civil War (1917-1923).
 Most Derbent Jews immigrated from the mountain and steppe villages of the northern Caucasus.

 History

 Antiquity and Middle Ages

 The Jewish population of Derbent and its neighborhood are descended from a military colony established by the Persian emperor Khosrow I in the 6th century.

 Under the Khazar Khaganate the Jewish community of Derbent increased.

 The ancestry of the Mountain Jews also includes later settlers from Iran, Iraq and Byzantium.

 Jewish-Khazar correspondence, in particular the Schechter Letter, also mentions Derbent and local Jews in the process of accepting Judaism by the Khazars.

 The medieval-era Jewish merchants played a significant role in the activity of the Silk Road.

 Derbent was one of the centers of early medieval merchants during and after the Khazar Khaganate.

 The Jewish community of Derbent was described by travelers including Benjamin of Tudela in the 12th century and William of Rubruck in the 13th.